langfuse/langfuse-docs/pages/guides/cookbook/integration_litellm.md

 # Cookbook: LiteLLM (Proxy) Integration

-The LiteLLM Proxy simplifies your work by standardizing API interactions across multiple providers such as OpenAI, Azure, Anthropic, and others.
-It removes the complexity of direct API calls by centralizing interactions with over 50 large language model APIs through a single endpoint, allowing you to focus on innovation rather than integration details.
+The [LiteLLM Proxy](https://docs.litellm.ai/docs/) ([GitHub](https://github.com/BerriAI/litellm)) simplifies your work by standardizing 100+ model provider APIs on the OpenAI API schema.
+It removes the complexity of direct API calls by centralizing interactions with these APIs through a single endpoint, allowing you to focus on innovation rather than integration details. <br />
+As LiteLLM standardizes models on the OpenAI schema, we can use the Langfuse integration for JS and Python to natively instrument calls to all these 100+ models.

 Let's dive into how you can set up and start using LiteLLM with Langfuse: